-In this era of twittering and blogging, a number of our customers have written about their experiences on their cycling holidays with us and asked us if we would like to share them.
+In this era of twittering and blogging, many of our customers have written about their experiences of their cycling holidays and asked us if we would like to share them.
+These include cycle tours of England and Europe and shorter breaks such as cycling weekends in the UK.
 Fancy reading on?

 It was a first class holiday with which we were wholly satisfied.